msbx5420-class/msbx5420-class.github.io/assignments/assignment2.md

 ### Task 1 Deliverables

-In the jupyter notebook, write the code with spark RDD, spark dataframe, and spark SQL to complete the two calculations (number of plays per game and average yar s gained per game).
+In the jupyter notebook, write the code with spark RDD, spark dataframe, and spark SQL to complete the two calculations (number of plays per game and average yards gained per game).

 ## Task 2 - Data Analytics with Spark DataFrame and SQL